Stanisław Skarżyński: Later service and World War II

 In 1934, he was promoted to major and commanded a bomber squadron.
 From 1938, he was deputy C.O. of the 4th Aviation Regiment in Toruń, with a rank of lieutenant colonel (podpułkownik pilot).
 In April 1939, he became President of the Polish Aero Club.
 In August 1939 he was sent to Romania as the deputy air attaché.

 After the outbreak of World War II, he helped in transporting Polish pilots, fleeing from Poland, through Romania to France, where the Polish Air Force was recreated.
 In 1940 Skarżyński, after the fall of France, helped ship 17,000 Polish airmen to Britain, where he became commanding officer of Polish Flying Schools at RAF Hucknall and then RAF Newton.

-He requested a combat posting, and was assigned as C.O. of RAF Lindholme and No. 305 Polish Bomber Squadron.
-On 26 June 1942, while returning from a mission over Bremen, an engine stalled in his Wellington above the North Sea.
-Skarżyński ditched the heavy damaged aircraft in the stormy sea and all the crew were saved.
-Skarżyński, leaving the Wellington last, was washed out to sea and was the only crew member lost.
-He was later buried with full military honours on the Dutch island of Terschelling.
+In spite of his advanced age for a military pilot, and mobility impairment, he requested a combat posting, and was assigned as C.O. of RAF Lindholme and No. 305 Polish Bomber Squadron.
+He undertook five successful night missions over France and Germany as the second pilot.
+On 25/26 June 1942, while flying on a mission over Bremen (one of the thousand-aircraft raids), an engine stalled in his Wellington Mk II, code letters SM-R, above the North Sea.
+Skarżyński did not make it home and ditched the aircraft in the stormy sea, after 2 am, around 65 km from English coast.
+Skarżyński, leaving the Wellington from a separate emergency hatch, was probably washed out to sea from the fuselage top, and was the only crew member lost.
+His body was found on the Dutch shore and he was later buried with full military honours on the Dutch island of Terschelling.